 |1) The consideration is stated excluding acquisition expenses.|

-For acquisitions that resulted in ownership transfer during the interim period, transaction costs totalled SEK 1 million and are recognised in selling expenses.
+For acquisitions that resulted in ownership transfer during the financial year, transaction costs totalled SEK 1 million and are recognised in selling expenses.

-Out of total consideration not yet paid for acquisitions made during the period, calculated contingent considerations amount to SEK 12 million, which comprises about 86 percent of the maximum outcome.
-The amount is dependent on achieved profits in the companies and has a maximum limit.
+Of the consideration not yet paid for acquisitions during the year, estimated fair value of contingent consideration amounts to SEK 21 million, which constitutes about 61 percent of the maximum outcome.
+The outcome depends on the results achieved in the companies and has a set maximum level.

-The revaluation of liabilities for contingent, not yet paid considerations gave rise to an income of SEK 2 million during the period, recognised in other operating income.
+Revaluation of liabilities for contingent consideration added income of SEK 16 million (6) during the year, which is recognised under other operating income.

-The Parent Company's net sales amounted to SEK 23 million (23), and profit after financial items to SEK 10 million (25).
-This amount includes revenues of SEK 8 million (20) from shares in Group companies.
-Net investments in non-current assets totalled SEK 0 million (0).
-The Parent Company's financial net debt at the end of the period amounted to SEK 8 million, compared to SEK 44 million at the beginning of the fiscal period.
+Parent Company net sales totalled SEK 48 million (45) and profit after financial items was SEK 211 million (243).
+This amount includes revenues of SEK 203 million (234) from shares in Group companies.
+Net investments in non-current assets were SEK 5 million (0).
+The Parent Company's net financial debt was SEK 40 million (44) at the end of the year.

 Transactions with related parties

-No transactions between Addtech and related parties that have significantly affected the Group's position and earnings have taken place during the period.
+No transactions between Addtech and related parties that materially affected the Group's position and profit took place during the period.

 Events after the end of the interim period

-One company acquisition took place after the end of the reporting period.
+Two company acquisitions took place after the end of the reporting period: